zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ## Running the Server Node

-Save changes to `server.js` and start your server by running this in your Cloud9 console:
+Save changes to `server.js` and start your server by running the following in your Cloud9 console:

 ```md
 node server.js
 ```

 When Zetta successfully connects to the piezo buzzer, you will see a log message that looks like this:

 ```bash
 Zetta is running at http://beaglebone.local:1337